LowellArts Theatre Auditions

 July 29, 30, 31 & Aug 5, 6, 7, 2022

 Greg and Kate have moved to Manhattan after twenty-two years of child-raising in the suburbs.
 Greg brings home a dog he found in the park – or that has found him – bearing only the name “Sylvia” on her name tag.
 A street-smart mixture of Lab and poodle, Sylvia becomes a major bone of contention between husband and wife as Sylvia becomes a rival for Greg’s affection.

 *This play may not be suitable for all audiences due to strong language and some sexual themes.

 Audition Dates / Times:

-What to Prepare: No preparation needed.
+No preparation needed.
 Actors will cold read short scenes from the play, provided at the auditions.
-Actors only need to come to one (1) of the audition dates.

 Research.
 Find out what you can about the play and the characters.
-Read the script or a synopsis before the audition.
+Read a summary of the play before the audition.